-• Develop a plan to use materials that have been tested according to regulations from CPHD (California's Department of Public Health)'s emissions testing v1.2.

-- Document 5 to 20 materials that have CPHD emissions testing and/or zero VOC content. - Install onsite air-quality monitoring to automate increased outdoor air ventilation, or install an inexpensive device from a company such as Awair, PurpleAir, or Attune and open a window when interior air quality is bad.
+- Develop a plan to use materials that have been tested according - to regulations from CPHD (California's Department of Public Health)'s emissions testing v1.2. - Document 5 to 20 materials that have CPHD emissions testing and/or zero VOC content. - Install onsite air-quality monitoring with automated increased outdoor air ventilation, when required.